ionic-team/getting-started-iv-vue/README.md

 One final bit of housekeeping before building and running the application is that if you are using an iOS device you need to open the `Info.plist` file and add the `NSFaceIDUsageDescription` key with a value like "Use Face ID to unlock the vault when it is locked."

 Now when you run the app, you can choose a different locking mechanism and it should be used whenever you need to unlock the vault.
+If you change the vault type to use either Biometrics or Session Passcode, you should see that the vault is still using that mode when you restart the application.
+Even though we instantiate the vault object using `SecureStorage`, if a vault is already in operation, it remembers which mode it is operating in.

 ## Initialize the `vaultIsLocked` Flag